codeforequity-at/botium-core/README.md

 ## Documentation

-See the [Botium Wiki](https://github.com/codeforequity-at/botium-core/wiki) for documentation.
+See the [Botium Wiki](https://botium.atlassian.net/wiki/spaces/BOTIUM/overview) for documentation.

-A short overview article has been published here: [Selenium for Chatbots - Introducing Botium](https://chatbotsmagazine.com/selenium-for-chatbots-introducing-botium-1f1f0b3d4164)

 ## Connectors
 Botium Core provides the core functionality.
 For attaching Botium to your chatbot, there are lots of _connectors_ available for most important chatbot technologies, frameworks, APIs, SDKs, cloud services etc. Please follow these links to the connector repositories.
 Sample configurations and scripts are included with each connector.